In Amsterdam, Even The Tourists Say There Are Too Many Tourists

 She frowns as she watches a group of men taunt prostitutes standing behind windows.
 The men hold out their smartphones, prompting one of the women to roll her eyes and mouth, NO PHOTOS.
 The men whoop-whoop loudly and walk away.

 "The young and dumb," sighs Bettina Carroll, 26, watching the men.
 She's from Louisiana and is in Amsterdam on her honeymoon with her husband, Brett, 29.
-"And they're smoking joints," Brett observes, they "would be in jail back home."
+"And they're smoking joints," Brett observes.
+They "would be in jail back home."

 The Carrolls hold hands as they walk along an alley just around the corner from Nap's home.
 The alley, lined with red-illuminated brothels, is packed with young men, of course, as well as moms pushing strollers, grandmothers, exchange students and a Red Light District walking tour group.
 It's just past 11 p.m. on a weeknight.
 The Carrolls are staying in a room in a resident's house in the neighborhood.

 "Last night we couldn't sleep because people were yelling," Bettina Carroll says.
-"They were screaming until four o'clock in the morning.
+"They were screaming until 4 o'clock in the morning.
 I couldn't imagine living here and hearing that constantly."

 Repackaging Amsterdam